 Coat

-The Norwegian Forest cat has semi-long hair that is thick, soft, and warm.
-These cats have a double coat: the undercoat is thick and dense, and the topcoat is glossy and water-resistant.
+Like other winter cats, the Norwegian Forest cat has semi-long hair that is thick, soft, and warm enough to survive the cold climate of Northern Europe.
+These cats have a double coat: a thick, dense undercoat and a glossy, water-resistant top coat.

 Nearly every color and pattern known to cats can be presented in the Norwegian Forest cat, other than colors resulting from hybridization.
-Their coats require constant grooming to maintain.
+Their thick and water-repellent coats require regular grooming to properly maintain.

 Life expectancy

-Norwegian Forest cats can live for 12 to 16 years.
-This is a cat that will see you through major life events.
+Norwegian Forest cats generally have a lifespan between 12 and 16 years.
+To better understand your cat's age in relation to human years, you can check out our article about cat age in human years.
+Ultimately, this is a cat that will see you through major life events.
 They will stick by your side for years to come as long as you keep up their care.

 History of the Norwegian Forest cat

 Norse mythology tells many stories about long-haired forest cats that knew more about people than people knew about themselves.
 Norwegian Forest cats exude magical energy.
-They traveled with the Vikings, keeping their ships and villages free of vermin.
+They traveled with the Vikings, usually working as mousers and keeping their ships and villages free of vermin.
 The Norse goddess Freya was said to drive a chariot pulled by two giant cats.

 While much is unknown about their history, it’s likely that shorthaired cats made their way into Europe more than a thousand years ago and learned to adapt to the harsher climates, producing long-haired kittens that could better withstand the cold.
 To survive in a rough climate, the skogkatt learned to be resilient and quick-witted, which has carried over into the domestic Norwegian Forest cats of today.